Our mission is to help people discover the wide world of wine beyond the “international” grape varieties that dominate the global wine market.

 Brandon Mitchener

 I first started discovering wine while learning German near Freiburg im Breisgau, and have been lucky to later live near good wine country in Austria, Germany, Italy, France and Belgium ever since.
-I currently focus on Greek, Belgian and Portuguese wines.

 In 2014 I took a sommelier class to learn more about wine.
 I earned my sommelier diploma after 18 gruelling months of tasting wine, beers and spirits and learning how to pair them with food.
-Since 2018 I have been organising my own wine tastings in Brussels and online and selling wine as a labor of love.
+Since 2018 I have been searching for unique wines, rganising my own wine tastings in Brussels and online and selling wine online.
+My webshop currently focuses on Greek, Portuguese and Belgian wines for their good value-for-money and novelty, respectively.

 The name Terre Mieli Cieli (pronounced TER-reh MYEL-ly, CHEL-ly) comes from the Italian words for Earth, Honey and Sky.
 The earth--think terroir--and sky--think weather--represent two of the most important elements for a great wine.
 Honey represents the proverbial fruit of the land and what winemakers make of it.